RoboSherlock/robosherlock_docs/source/tutorials/mongodb.rst

 Even though the ImagePrepocessor component creates a point cloud, by default these are not stored in the database out of storage space considerations.
 Storing them can be enabled though by adding the keyword ``cloud`` to the ``enableViews`` parameter of the ``StorageWriter.yaml`` located in ``{..}/robosherlock/descriptors/annotators/io``.
 However, changing the default parameters is not recommended, instead you can overwrite them in the AE definition.

 It is not very convenient to always have to play a bag file in order to get data just for testing.
 Now that you have the raw data stored in the database, you can easily read it out from there, and execute pipelines on it.
-Modify your previous AE (my_demo.xml) to make it read from a database instead of listening to topics, and add a StorageWriter to the end of the pipeline it defines to store all results.
+Modify your previous AE (my_demo.yaml) to make it read from a database instead of listening to topics, and add a StorageWriter to the end of the pipeline it defines to store all results.

 Readin raw data in RoboSherlock is handled by the CollectionReader.
 The config file for CollectionReader (located in ``descriptors/annoators/io``) looks like this